A. Schema format¶

 ** s <nowiki>{SIUnit, unitSymbol}</nowiki>

-and super-multiples.
-All unit modifiers are at level 1 of the .mediawiki
+The SI units can be modified by SI (International System Units) sub-multiples and multiples.
+All unit modifiers are at level 1 of the .mediawiki file.

 '''Unit modifiers'''

-* deca <nowiki>{SIUnitModifier} [SI unit multiple for 10^1]</nowiki>
+* deca <nowiki>{SIUnitModifier} [SI unit multiple for 10 raised to power 1]</nowiki>

-* da <nowiki>{SIUnitSymbolModifier} [SI unit multiple for 10^1]</nowiki>
+* da <nowiki>{SIUnitSymbolModifier} [SI unit multiple for 10 raised to power 1]</nowiki>

 '''Value classes'''